status-im/status-desktop/.github/pull_request_template.md

 <!-- List the affected areas (e.g wallet, browser, etc..) -->

-### StatusQ checklist
+### Architecture compliance

-- [ ] add documentation if necessary (new component, new feature)
-- [ ] update sandbox app
-  - in case of new component, add new component page
-  - in case of new features, add variation to existing component page
-  - nice to have: add it to the demo application as well
-- [ ] test changes in both light and dark theme?
+- [ ] I am familiar with the application architecture and agreed good practices.
+My PR is consistent with this document: [Architecture guidelines](../architecture-guide.md)

 ### Screenshot of functionality (including design for comparison)